Elaine Watt (barrel racer): Career

 While training at the Hyde's ranch in Alida, Saskatchewan, Stewart met professional calf roper, Neil Watt.
-In 1972, she began riding in the Canadian national finals rodeo during the summer vacation from her job as a physical education teacher in Beausejour, Manitoba.
+In 1972, she began riding in the Canadian Rodeo Cowboys Association during the summer vacation from her job as a physical education teacher in Beausejour, Manitoba.
 In 1976, after winning the barrel racing event at the Royal Manitoba Winter Fair Light Horse Show, Stewart and Watt married.
-Watt won the Canadian Barrel Racing Champion in 1978, taking first place with a score of 170 points, placing in all six rounds.
+Watt won the Canadian barrel racing championship in 1978, taking first place with a score of 170 points, placing in all six rounds at the Canadian Finals Rodeo.
 She repeated as Canadian champion in 1979 and 1982.
 Though she contemplated competing for the world championship, she would have had to give up teaching to focus on competition.

 In the early 1980s, the couple moved from Manitoba to Raymond, Alberta, where Watt continued teaching.
 In addition to competing in Canada, she and her husband participated in events in the United States, in western states like Colorado, Idaho, Montana, Nebraska, Nevada and Utah.
 In 1988 and 1989, she served as president of the Canadian Girls Rodeo Association.
 In 2012, she was inducted into the Canadian Pro Rodeo Hall of Fame.